-Figure A-7.
+Figure A-9.
 Areal map of Calvert air monitoring site in Calvert County, MD.

 Calvert was chosen as a seasonal ozone monitoring site because of the potential to measure the population exposure of ozone at the urban measurement scale in a rural setting.
 The site is located at a recycling facility on a paved parking lot adjacent to a large radio tower that is several hundred feet high.

-Figure A- 8.
+Figure A- 10.
 Areal map of Edgewood air monitoring site in Harford County, MD.

 Edgewood was chosen as a seasonal ozone monitoring site because of the potential to measure the highest concentration of ozone at the urban measurement scale.
-It was chosen as a PM{2.5} monitoring site because it has the potential to measure population exposure to PM at the neighborhood scale.
+It was chosen as a PM2.5 monitoring site because it has the potential to measure population exposure to PM at the neighborhood scale.
 It is located in a rural setting.
 The site is located within the Aberdeen Proving Grounds.
 Adjacent to the site are woods, a few small buildings, and mobile units that the Army uses as storage for their own ambient air monitoring equipment.
 The site is several miles west of the Chesapeake Bay.

-Figure A- 9.
+Figure A- 11.
 Areal Map of the Essex air monitoring site in Baltimore County, MD.

-Essex, located in a suburban setting, was chosen as a site for monitoring air toxics population exposure at the neighborhood scale; CO highest concentration at the middle scale; NO population exposure and maximum precursor at the neighborhood scale; NO_x and NO2 maximum precursor at the neighborhood scale; year-round ozone highest concentration and population exposure at the neighborhood scale; PM{2.5} (local conditions and hourly) population exposure at the neighborhood scale; SO2 highest concentration at the neighborhood scale; and Type 2 PAMS VOC's maximum precursor and highest concentration at the neighborhood scale.
+Essex, located in a suburban setting, was chosen as a site for monitoring air toxics population exposure at the neighborhood scale; CO highest concentration at the middle scale; NO population exposure and maximum precursor at the neighborhood scale; NOx and NO2 maximum precursor at the neighborhood scale; year-round ozone highest concentration and population exposure at the neighborhood scale; PM2.5 (local conditions and hourly) population exposure at the neighborhood scale; SO2 highest concentration at the neighborhood scale; and Type 2 PAMS VOC's maximum precursor and highest concentration at the neighborhood scale.
 Essex is located in the parking lot of the Essex Senior Center, two blocks from a four-lane road going through the town.
 To the north of the monitoring station is a small patch of grass, a sidewalk, and Woodward Road, a two-lane road.
-To the south and west of the monitoring shelter is parking lot for the senior center, which can hold about 50 cars.
-The senior center is located just beyond the parking lot.
+To the south and west of the monitoring shelter is parking lot.
 The surrounding area is a neighborhood with one or two-story houses on less than quarter acre lots, power lines, and sparse trees.